streamingfast/substreams-eth-evm-execution/README.md

 ### Caveats

-For now we accumulate only the storage changes on the contract's creation call, we could actually use the full transaction storage changes.
-We could even think about getting all storage changes for the block for those contract(s), however for block, I'm wondering if it's just too much.
+For now, we accumulate only the storage changes on the contract's creation call.
+We could actually use the full transaction storage changes.
+We could even think about getting all storage changes for the block for those contract(s).
+However for blocks, it might be too much.
 To reduce memory constraints, we could use references to storage bytes so that should be manageable.

-Proxy contracts initialized across multiple block is not gonna work with this method for now.
+Proxy contracts initialized across multiple blocks is not going to work with this method for now.
 One workaround would be to track the "initialize" method (I imagine multiple names could be used as the initialize method) and then do the same idea again.